 Planning a baby shower?
 It all starts with the invites.
-But unlike other parties where you’re just required to cover the basics—when, where, why and how to RSVP—baby shower invitation wording usually includes a bit of a boost about the sex of the baby, what mom and dad need and what kind of occasion the day will bring.
+But unlike other parties where you’re just required to cover the basics—when, where, why and how to RSVP—baby shower invitation wording usually includes a bit of a boost about the sex of the baby, what the parents need and what kind of occasion the day will bring.

 You might need baby shower invitation wording for a boy or baby sprinkle wording for growing families.
-If mom and dad would like limited items, that may mean bring-a-book instead of a card wording or diaper shower invitation wording.
+If the parents would like limited items, that may mean bring-a-book instead of a card wording or diaper shower invitation wording.

 Break out all things blue, because a little guy is on the way!
 Help guests know exactly that with baby shower invitation wording for a boy.
 Pair up these mini-masculine openers with the essential shower facts for all you need to know on how to fill out a baby shower invitation.

 It’s almost time to welcome our little man to the world!
 Join us in showering the mom and her new bundle-to-be with lots of love.

 Boy, oh boy!
 Guess what she’s having?
 Now it’s time to party—and we need you!

 Skip the snakes and snails and puppy dog tails!
 This little guy needs bottles, blankets and burp cloths!

 When it’s time to bring a new little lady into the world, celebrate her arrival in the style she—and mom—deserve.
 Whether the party is pretty in pink, a sophisticated affair over high tea or a nautical take for a shower at sea, use these sweet openers for baby shower invitation wording for a girl.

 Join us for a sugar, spice and everything nice baby shower.
 Because it’s a girl!

 A baby girl is on the way, and we’re tickled pink.
 Won’t you join us to make her and mom’s day extra special?